- 1. Jojoba oil moisturizing

 - Cover the area with a bandage and wait 24 hours.

 The way you use jojoba oil depends on the desired result.
-You can use the oil on its own as a lip balm to soothe dry, cracked lips, or you can apply it all over your face before bed as a massage oil as an anti-aging serum.
+You can use the oil neat as a lip balm to soothe dry, cracked lips, or you can apply it all over your face before bed as a massage oil as well as an anti-aging serum.
 You can also mix pure jojoba oil with other natural acne-fighting ingredients in a DIY mask treatment to improve acne, as participants in one study did.
 Jojoba oil is safe to use around your eyes, unlike most other ingredients, making it a popular makeup remover for oil-based makeup.

 Jojoba oil is a versatile essential oil that you can use for multiple skin types.
 The oil is suitable for the following skin types: